bmsleight/FPV_Wing_KFm-6/README.md

 ![](./images/flying_wing_KMf-6_foam_sheets.png "Sheets")

-Only six sheets are needed.
+Only eight sheets are needed.
 The model can export directly the SVG file, per page, for printing a template.

 ![](./images/flying_wing_KMf-6_page_2.svg "Model")